Lymbyc Systym: Background

 Jared Bell says the intentional misspelling of the Limbic System was to own it, lamenting comparisons to Lynyrd Skynyrd.
-For much of the recording of their 2012 album, Symbolyst the brothers were not in the same state.
-"Our first full length when we lived in the same house in south Scottsdale, we were treating it like a job and we literally worked on it every day until it was done," Michael Bell has explained.
-"After that, it morphed into a process of exchanging ideas online ...
+For much of the recording of the 2012 album, Symbolyst, the brothers were not in the same state.
+"Our first full length when we lived in the same house in south Scottsdale, we were treating it like a job and we literally worked on it every day until it was done," Michael Bell explained.
+"After that, it morphed into a process of exchanging ideas online...
 Even when we lived in New York, we never met up until the end.
-We worked on stuff separately and exchanged ideas [online.]"
+We worked on stuff separately and exchanged ideas [online]."